NghiaPham777/math-util/README.md

 ## Welcome to Math-Util repository.
-This repo offers various math methods used
+This repo offers various math methods used in your project as the helper ones.

-in your project as the helper ones.
+### You will find in this repo: